-Emissions between 2021 and 2050
+2.1 Emissions between 2021 and 2050

-To arrive at a trajectory for Net-Zero-2050, which is needed for some analysis done within the cluster) we assumed that Germany and the rest of the world would follow a trajectory of sustainable growth, corresponding to the Shared Socioeconomic Pathway 1 (SSP1, from IPCC SR1.5, Rogelj et al., 2018).
-On a global level this corresponds to a low estimate of population growth, a high economic growth per capita and economic convergence and global cooperation, high human development and technological progress, environmentally oriented technological and behavioural changes including resource-efficient lifestyles, and accordingly low energy and food demand per capita.
-In Net-Zero-2050 we assume that Germany will be part of this global development.
+To arrive at a trajectory for the Net-Zero-2050 cluster, which is needed for some analysis done within the cluster) we assumed that Germany and the rest of the world would follow a trajectory of sustainable growth, corresponding to the Shared Socioeconomic Pathway 1 (SSP1, from IPCC SR1.5, Rogelj et al., 2018).
+On a global level this corresponds to a low estimate of population growth, a high economic growth per capita and economic convergence and global cooperation, high human development and technological progress, environmentally oriented technological and behavioral changes including resource-efficient lifestyles, and accordingly low energy and food demand per capita.
+In the Net-Zero-2050 cluster we assume that Germany will be part of this global development.
+For German population prognosis we follow the National Energy und Climate Plan (NECP) until 2041, and assume constant population thereafter (BMWi 2019).

-Furthermore, in agreement with the long-term temperature goal of the Paris Agreement (UNFCCC, 2015; Rogelj et al., 2018), Net-Zero-2050 will keep the overarching carbon budget for Germany between the estimates of an end-of-the-century warming of 1.5°C or 2°C trajectories.
-As the SSP1-1.9 emissions trajectory reaches net zero in 2055, this will be the approximate reference scenario for our German trajectory.
+Furthermore, in agreement with the long-term temperature goal of the Paris Agreement (UNFCCC, 2015; Rogelj et al., 2018), the Net-Zero-2050 cluster will keep the overarching carbon budget for Germany between the estimates of an end of the century radiative forcing of 1.9 (SSP1-1.9, corresponds to a 1.5°C temperature change trajectory) and 2.6 (SSP1-2.6, corresponds to a 2°C temperature change trajectory).
+As the SSP1-1.9 emissions trajectory reaches net zero in 2055, this will be the reference scenario for our German trajectory.

-Net-Zero-2050 applied the C&C approach to estimate the German carbon budget allocation taking into account international equity, national capacity and ability, political feasibility, economic efficiency and technical requirements.
-The point of equal per capita emissions is projected to be reached in 2035 (Fig. 2).
+The Net-Zero-2050 cluster applied the C&C approach to estimate the German carbon budget allocation taking into account international equity, national capacity and ability, political feasibility, economic efficiency and technical requirements.
+The point of equal-per-capita emissions is projected to be reached in 2035 (Fig. 1).
 Until then, Germany has time to overcome any infrastructural lock-in.
-After this point, Germany would be emitting its 'fair share' of global emissions and would accordingly stop accumulating carbon emission debt.
+After this point, Germany would be emitting its 'fair share' of global emissions (which corresponds to the SSP1-1.9 emissions trajectory) and would accordingly stop accumulating carbon emission debt.

-Assumptions on national emissions post-2050
+2.2 Assumptions on national emissions post-2050

-There are two main trajectories after 2050: 1) Germany aims for net-negative emissions, or 2) Germany stays at net-zero emissions:
+There are two main trajectories after 2050: 1) Germany aims for net negative emissions, or 2) Germany stays at net zero emissions.

-- If Germany aimed for net-negative CO2 emission after 2050, we would follow a so-called 'temperature overshoot' trajectory.
+If Germany aimed for net negative CO2 emission after 2050, we would follow a so-called 'temperature overshoot' trajectory.
 The overall remaining carbon budget until 2100 would remain the same to still be in agreement with the end-of-century temperature goals.
-However, the assumed possibility of net-negative CO2 emission in the second half of the century combined with discounting the costs of long-term compared to present-day mitigation, would result in higher emissions allowances during the first half of the century.
-This would correspond to a higher remaining carbon budget until the point of net-zero CO2 emissions in 2050. - 2) In contrast to that, assuming a net-zero emissions pathway after 2050 is a more cautious approach.
-In this case, Germany would aim for temperature stabilisation after 2050 in compliance with the long-term temperature goal of the Paris Agreement (Rogelj et al., 2019b).
-With net-zero emissions after 2050, the 2050-2100 CO2 budget is zero, and given the same end of the century temperature goals does not act to increase the carbon budget prior to net-zero CO2 emissions, so the budget for 2018-2050.
+However, the assumed possibility of substantial net negative CO2 emission in the second half of the century combined with discounting the costs of long-term compared to present-day mitigation, would result in higher emissions allowances during the first half of the century.
+This would correspond to a higher remaining carbon budget until the point of net zero CO_2 emissions, so 2050.

+2) In contrast to that, assuming a net zero emissions pathway after 2050 is a more cautious approach.
+In this case, Germany would aim for temperature stabilization after 2050 in compliance with the long-term temperature goal of the Paris Agreement (Rogelj et al., 2019b).
+With net zero emissions after 2050, the 2050-2100 CO2 budget is zero, and given the same end of the century temperature goals does not act to increase the carbon budget prior to net zero CO2 emissions, so the budget for 2018-2050.

-For the emission scenarios of Net-Zero-2050 we assumed that Germany will reach net-zero $CO_2$ emissions in 2050 and remain at this level until the end of the century.
+For the Net-Zero-2050 cluster's emission scenarios we assumed that Germany will reach net zero CO_2 emissions in 2050 and remain at this level until the end of the century.